CESNET/metacentrum-user-docs/docs/related/galaxy/index.md

 # Galaxy

-[Galaxy](https://galaxyproject.org/) is a web-based platform designed for running computational and statistical analyses with focus on openness and using FAIR data.
-It started in biomedical domain originally but nowadays spans numerous scientific domains including ecology, natural language processing, chemistry, climate science, and social sciences.
+[Galaxy](https://galaxyproject.org/) is a web-based platform designed for running computational and statistical analyses with focus on openness and usage of FAIR data.
+It originally started in biomedical science but nowadays spans numerous scientific domains including ecology, natural language processing, chemistry, climate science, and social sciences.

 There is worldwide network of Galaxy servers providing open access to virtually all academic users consisting of "copies" (instances) of the service.
 Some major ones are hosted in [the United States](https://usegalaxy.org), [EU](https://usegalaxy.eu) and [Australia](https://usegalaxy.org.au).
 Besides, [numerous specialized services](https://galaxyproject.org/use/) exist.

 Many quickstart and advanced tutorials are available on [Galaxy Training Network](https://training.galaxyproject.org/training-material/topics/introduction/).

+Metacentrum currently maintains 3 independent Galaxy servers: [usegalaxy.cz](#usegalaxycz), [RepeatExplorer](#repeatexplorer), and [UMSA](#umsa).

 ## usegalaxy.cz